-If you loved this Shishito Pepper recipe I would appreciate it so much if you would give this recipe a star review!
+If you loved this Blistered Shishito Peppers recipe I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Wine Pairings for Shishito Peppers: